 - At least two written recommendations from individuals who have recent knowledge (within the last two years) of the applicant’s suitability as a prospective educator.

-- Students who are admitted to the MAT program must provide evidence of strong basic skills in math, reading and writing in order to remain in good standing.
-Evidence of strong basic skills can be provided through SAT or ACT scores.
+- Evidence of strong basic skills in math, reading and writing.
+Evidence can be provided through SAT or ACT scores.
 Alternatively, evidence may also be provided through completion of the Praxis Core Academic Skills Test.
 SAT, ACT or Praxis Core results will be reviewed by the program director.
 Any MAT candidate whose scores indicate an area of weakness will be required to participate in a non–credit bearing remediation program that addresses any area of underperformance in math, reading or writing.
 Once completion of the remediation process is done by the candidate, the status of the candidate will be reviewed.
-All candidates will be considered probationary status until the improvement of basic skills are documented and remediated..
+All candidates will be considered probationary status until the improvement of basic skills is documented and remediated.

 If the candidate, once formally accepted into the MAT program, fails to maintain the minimum GPA, that candidate may be allowed to remain in the program for a single semester on probationary status.
 If a candidate on probation fails to meet the minimum GPA by the end of the single probationary semester, that candidate is dismissed from the program.
 Granting of probationary status is subject to the director’s approval and is neither automatic nor guaranteed.